 It’s best to have a professional like one from A-PLUS Service Experts in Waldorf work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.

 We want you to be absolutely satisfied with our furnace repair in Waldorf.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be operating right if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.

 Your system will demonstrate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.